mstevenson32/RFP/README.md

 •	Detecting anomalies for areas of potential poor performance
 •	Identifying specific switch and router interfaces with high utilization before issues arise
-•	Highlighting usage of older less-secure connection protocols (i.e. wireless encryption protocols (WEP)) Domain Name Services (DNS) by environment: Similar to LAN analysis by using free or low-cost LAN analysis tools for network discovery of each Litex DNS server or Internet facing DNS system to analyze current configurations in the infrastructure.
+•	Highlighting usage of older less-secure connection protocols (i.e. wireless encryption protocols (WEP)) Domain Name Services (DNS) by environment: Similar to LAN analysis by using free or low-cost LAN analysis tools for network discovery of each Company DNS server or Internet facing DNS system to analyze current configurations in the infrastructure.
 •	Providing insight for the DNS configuration
 •	Highlighting how many DNS servers or partners are in use
 •	Evaluating DNS performance
 •	Listing DNS record types and verifying external IP addressing
-•	Evaluate in-house versus vendor managed DNS strategies Security Analysis by environment: Using open source and available tools for light penetration testing of the Litex external network
+•	Evaluate in-house versus vendor managed DNS strategies Security Analysis by environment: Using open source and available tools for light penetration testing of the Company external network
 •	Verifies the expected external IP addressing and DNS environments
 •	Review current critical IT infrastructure security and patching levels
 •	Review router configuration and logging procedures